Claims Kit

 Physician Selection

-The employee has the right to select the doctor of their choice, unless the employer is self-insured.
-If the employer is self-insured and has contracted medical care which is registered with the ICA, the employee is required to see the employer’s doctor, in these circumstances, a change of doctors would only be approved on a very limited basis.
+The employee has the right to select the doctor of their choice unless the employer is self-insured.
+If the employer is self-insured and has contracted medical care which is registered with the Industrial Commission of Arizona (ICA), the employee is required to see the employer’s doctor.
+In these circumstances a change of doctors would only be approved on a very limited basis.

-The law allows the employer to request that they be seen by a doctor of their choice for one visit. if the employee voluntarily visits this doctor more than once, it is interpreted that they have officially chosen their doctor.
+The law allows the employer to request that the employee be seen by a doctor of their choice for one visit.
+If the employee voluntarily visits this doctor more than once it is interpreted that they have officially chosen their doctor.

-Once the employee has chosen their doctor, they may not change to another doctor without the approval of the current doctor, the carrier or the ICA.
-If they want to change doctors and the current doctor will not authorize the change, the employee must call the carrier for their approval.
-If the carrier will not agree to the change, the employee may apply in writing to the ICA for approval.
-The ICA will review the case, contact the carrier and/or the doctor for their opinion on the change, and issue an award either approving or disapproving the change. the employee should not begin treating with a new doctor prior to an approval being granted, as the bills may not be paid.
-If the employee or the carrier disagrees with the award, a request for hearing must be filed.
+Once the employee has chosen their doctor they (the injured worker) may not change to another doctor without the approval of the current doctor, the carrier, or the ICA.
+If they want to change doctors and the current doctor will not authorize the change the employee must call the carrier for their approval.
+If the carrier will not agree to the change the employee may apply in writing to the ICA for approval.
+The ICA will review the case, contact the carrier and/or the doctor for their opinion on the change, and issue an award either approving or disapproving the change.
+If the employee or the carrier disagrees with the award a request for hearing must be filed.

 Change of Physician